AMATEUR CHAMBER MUSIC SOCIETY

 Confirm that all performers are financial members of ACMS.
 Advise non-members that they must join or become financial before the day of the concert.
 For those who are not members or who are unfinancial, direct them to the ACMS website, http://acms-australia.org/ where they can join ACMS or renew their membership.

-Build a program of up to about 90 minutes’ duration, which would include an interval of about ten minutes and a few minutes’ introduction and concluding remarks.
-Playing time would therefore be around 75 minutes, but this is flexible.
+Build a program of up to about 70 minutes’ duration, which would include an interval of about ten minutes and a few minutes’ introduction and concluding remarks.
+Playing time would therefore be around 60 minutes, but this is flexible.
 In such a concert format, ask your groups to consider the length of individual items.
-As a general principle, it is preferred that whole works be performed, rather than movements or parts.

 Performers playing copyrighted music should play from commercially published copies of the work.